antonanzas/Meteora-farmer-automation-Tempest/README.md

 # Tempest CLI 🌪️

-Tempest is a powerful **CLI tool** designed to automate and optimize liquidity farming strategies on the **Meteora platform** (Solana).
+Tempest is a powerful **CLI tool** designed to automate and optimize liquidity farming strategies on **Meteora platform** (Solana).
 With its advanced features and customizable settings, Tempest takes the manual effort out of liquidity management, helping users efficiently monitor and manage their positions in real-time.

 ## ✨ About Tempest
 Tempest is built to **automate and optimize liquidity farming** by monitoring and managing liquidity pool positions on **Meteora**.
 Whether you're an experienced trader or a newcomer to Web3, Tempest simplifies the process of farming, managing risk, and maximizing returns.